elchic00/CrimeInQueens/index.md

 You can use the folium map side by side while viewing the histogram to see where each precinct is on the map.

    ![This is an image](/crimesByPrec.png)
+<p>You can use the folium map side by side while viewing the histogram to see where each precinct is on the map.</p>
    <iframe src="map.html" height="500" width="500"></iframe>